parse-community/docs/_includes/embedded_c/push-notifications.md

 Every Parse application installed on a device registered for push notifications has an associated Installation object.
 The Installation object is where you store all the data needed to target push notifications.
 For example, you could send a connected thermostat a push to change the desired temperature.

 There are two ways to create an installation in conjunction with your hardware device.
-You can generate an installation ID (random lowercase UUID) elsewhere (e.g. phone), send that to your hardware device during initial provisioning, then set the installation ID on the hardward device:
+You can generate an installation ID (random lowercase UUID) elsewhere (e.g. phone), send that to your hardware device during initial provisioning, then set the installation ID on the hardware device:

 ```cpp
 char data[] = "ab946c14-757a-4448-8b77-69704b01bb7b";